 According to Freud’s psychoanalytic theory, the human mind is composed of three key elements: the conscious, the preconscious, and the unconscious.
 The conscious mind contains all of the things we are aware of.

 The preconscious contains things that we might not be immediately aware of but that we can draw into awareness with some effort or prompting.
-Finally, the unconscious mind is the part of the mind containing the huge reservoir of thoughts, feelings, and memories that are outside of awareness.
+Finally, the unconscious mind is the part of the mind containing the vast reservoir of thoughts, feelings, and memories that are outside of awareness.

-The unconscious mind played a critical role in Freud’s theory.
-While the contents of the unconscious were out of awareness, he still believed that they continued to exert an influence on behavior and functioning.
 Freud believed that people could achieve catharsis by bringing these unconscious feelings and memories to light.
 This process involved using psychotherapeutic tools such as dream interpretation and free association.

 Catharsis In Everyday Language

-The term catharsis has also found a place in everyday language, often used to describe moments of insight or the experience of finding closure.
-An individual going through a divorce might describe experiencing a cathartic moment that helps bring them a sense of peace and helps that person move past the bad relationship.
+For example, a person going through a divorce might describe experiencing a cathartic moment that helps bring them a sense of peace and helps that person move past a toxic relationship.

-People also describe experiencing catharsis after experiencing some sort of traumatic or stressful event such as a health crisis, job loss, accident, or the death of a loved one.
-While used somewhat differently than it is traditionally employed in psychoanalysis, the term is still often used to describe an emotional moment that leads to positive change in the person’s life.
+While used somewhat differently than it is traditionally employed in psychoanalysis, the term is often used to describe an emotional moment that leads to positive change in the person’s life.

 Examples of Catharsis

-• Creating or viewing art.
-A powerful artwork can stir deep emotions.
+- Creating or viewing art: A powerful artwork can stir deep emotions.
 Creating art can also be a form of release.

-• Psychodrama.
-This type of therapy involves acting out difficult events from the past.
+- Psychodrama: This type of therapy involves acting out difficult events from the past.
 By doing so, people are sometimes able to reassess and let go of the pain from these events.

 Remember that exploring difficult emotions can come with risks, particularly if these experiences are rooted in trauma or abuse.
 If you are concerned about the potential effects of exploring these emotions, consider working with a trained mental health professional.